khasTema/invoice-app-test/README.md

-### Objective

-Your challenge is to build out this invoicing application for PayEm's accounting department and get it looking as close to the design as possible.
+### Invoicing Application - README

-### Brief
+## Brief

-Using TypeScript and React, your task is to build out the project to the design files provided in the `/designs` folder.
-The functionality outlined in **Expected Behaviour** is more important than implementing the designs pixel-perfect.
-You are only supposed to build out the desktop version of the assignment and it does not need to be responsive.

-All the required assets for this project are in the `/assets` folder.
-The assets are already exported for the correct screen size and optimized.
-Some images are reusable at multiple screen sizes.
-So if you don't see an image in a specific folder, it will typically be in another folder for that page.

-The design system file will give you more information about the various colors, fonts, and styles used in this project.

-We provide the data in a local `data.json` file, so use that to populate the content on first load.

-### Tasks

-- Implement assignment using:
-  - Language: **TypeScript**
-  - Framework: **React**

-Your users should be able to:

-- See hover states for all interactive elements on the page
-- Create, read, update, and delete invoices

-### Expected Behaviour

-- Creating an invoice
+I have successfully implemented the application using TypeScript and React, adhering to the design files provided in the /designs folder.
+While I strived to achieve pixel-perfection, my primary focus was on ensuring the functionality meets the requirements outlined in the Expected Behaviour section.
+I have thoroughly tested the application to ensure it behaves in a sensible and thought-out manner.

+## Key Points:

+- All functionality, including creating, reading, updating, and deleting invoices, is working as expected.
-  - When creating a new invoice, an ID needs to be created.
-Each ID should be 2 random uppercased letters followed by 4 random numbers.
+- I have generated unique IDs for each new invoice in the format of 2 random uppercased letters followed by 4 random numbers.
-  - Invoices can be created either as drafts or as pending.
-Clicking "Save as Draft" should allow the user to leave any form field blank but should create an ID if one doesn't exist and set the status to "draft".
-Clicking "Save & Send" should require all forms fields to be filled in, and should set the status to "pending".
+- Users can create invoices as drafts or pending.
+Clicking "Save as Draft" allows leaving form fields blank, while clicking "Save & Send" requires all fields to be filled and sets the status to "pending."
-  - Changing the Payments Terms field should set the `paymentDue` property based on the `createdAt` date plus the numbers of days set for the payment terms.
+- The paymentDue property updates based on the createdAt date plus the specified payment terms.
-  - The `total` should be the sum of all items on the invoice.
+- The total field correctly displays the sum of all items on the invoice.
-- Editing an invoice
-  - When saving changes to an invoice, all fields are required when the "Save Changes" button is clicked.
-If the user clicks "Cancel", any unsaved changes should be reset.
+- During invoice editing, all fields are required when saving changes, and clicking "Cancel" resets any unsaved changes.
-  - If the invoice being edited is a "draft", the status needs to be updated to "pending" when the "Save Changes" button is clicked.
-All fields are required at this stage.
+If editing a "draft" invoice, the status updates to "pending" when clicking "Save Changes."
-- Users should be able to mark invoices as paid by clicking the "Mark as Paid" button.
-This should change the invoice's status to "paid".
+- Users can mark invoices as paid using the "Mark as Paid" button, changing the status to "paid."
-- **Bonus**: Users should receive a confirmation modal when trying to delete invoices.
+- I also have considered implementing a confirmation modal when attempting to delete invoices.
-- Feel free not to add custom styling for the date and dropdown form fields.
-The designs for those fields are optional extras and are mostly for illustration purposes.

-### Evaluation Criteria

-- **TypeScript** best practices
-- Show us your work through your commit history
-- We're looking for you to produce working code with enough room to demonstrate how to structure components in a small program
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-**Have fun building!** 🚀

-The PayEm Team
+While I have covered a significant volume of tasks, I acknowledge that there could be further improvements, such as adding more input validation, refactoring to reduce repeated code, and enhancing the overall user experience.
+I attempted to utilize Tailwind CSS for styling to streamline the design process.

+I thoroughly enjoyed working on this project and appreciate the opportunity to showcase my skills as a Frontend Developer.
+I kindly request proper feedback and review of my work to help me grow and learn from this experience.

+# Thank you once again for considering my candidacy for the Frontend Developer role in your esteemed company.
+I look forward to hearing from you soon.